-All the shares of common stock, par value \$.01 per share (the "Common Stock"), offered hereby are being sold by the Company.
-The Common Stock is listed on the New York Stock Exchange (the "NYSE") under the symbol "MAC."
-On April 21, 1998, the last reported sale price of the Common Stock on the NYSE was \$27.8125 per share.
+We are offering and selling shares of our common stock, par value \$.01 per share to Cohen & Steers Quality Income Realty Fund, Inc (the "Fund") with this prospectus supplement.
+Our common stock is listed on the New York Stock Exchange under the symbol "MAC."
+On February 25, 2002, the last reported sale price of our common stock on the NYSE was \$27.96 per share.
+The Fund will not receive the dividend payable on March 7, 2002 to stockholders of record as of February 22, 2002.

-The shares of Common Stock are subject to certain restrictions on ownership in order, among other things, to enhance compliance with the REIT provisions of the Internal Revenue Code of 1986, as amended (the "Code") for federal income tax purposes.
-See "Description of Common Stock" in the accompanying Prospectus.
+Our common stock is subject to certain restrictions on ownership in order, among other things, to enhance compliance with the REIT provisions of the Internal Revenue Code of 1986, as amended.